Cyber-attack TTP analysis for EPES systems: Conclusion

 \section{Conclusion}

 This article presents a thorough overview of the cyber-attack steps as well as the TTPs used by cyber-attackers when targeting EPES systems.
-The TTPs are divided into dedicated categories and each category is includes examples of known attacks and exploited vulnerabilities on the electrical grid by adversaries.
-The insights gained through the TTPs analysis are applied in an industrial power plant which includes PLCs to control generator operation as well as smart meters to measure the generated electricity.
+The TTPs are divided into dedicated categories, and each category includes examples of known attacks and exploited vulnerabilities on the electrical grid by adversaries.
+The insights gained through the TTPs analysis are applied in an industrial power plant, which includes PLCs to control generator operation as well as smart meters to measure the generated electricity.
 The lessons learned by applying the TTPs in the power plant aid towards the identification of risks in the power plant nominal operation.

-As a part of our future work, we plan to investigation industrial intrusion detection mechanisms for the TTPs that were presented in this article.
+As a part of our future work, we plan to investigate industrial network-based intrusion detection mechanisms as presented in \cite{dupont2019evaluation} for the TTPs that were presented in this article.
 The mechanisms need to operate under the requirement of zero impact or change in the entire industrial process operation.
 Moreover, we also will propose a list of mitigation actions as countermeasures for the detected cyber-attacks.